a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 What is a Sign? by C. S. Peirce

+Peirce, C.S.
+(1867), "On a New List of Categories", Proceedings of the American Academy of Arts and Sciences 7 (1868), 287–298.
+Presented, 14 May 1867.
+Reprinted (Collected Papers, vol. 1, paragraphs 545–559), (The Essential Peirce, vol. 1, pp. 1–10), (Chronological Edition, vol. 2, pp. 49–59), Eprint.

+Peirce, C.S.
+(1885), "One, Two, Three: Fundamental Categories of Thought and of Nature", Manuscript 901; the Collected Papers, vol. 1, paragraphs 369-372 and 376-378 parts; the Chronological Edition, vol. 5, 242-247

+Peirce, C.S.
+(1887–1888), "A Guess At the Riddle", Manuscript 909; The Essential Peirce, vol. 1, pp. 245–279; Eprint

+Peirce, C.S.
+(1888), "Trichotomic", The Essential Peirce, vol. 1, p.
+180.

+Peirce, C.S.
+(1893), "The Categories", Manuscript 403 "Eprint" (PDF).
+(177 KiB) An incomplete rewrite by Peirce of his 1867 paper "On a New List of Categories."
+Interleaved by Joseph Ransdell (ed.) with the 1867 paper itself for purposes of comparison.

+Peirce, C.S., (c.
+1896), "The Logic of Mathematics; An Attempt to Develop My Categories from Within", the Collected Papers, vol. 1, paragraphs 417–519.
+Eprint

+Peirce, C.S., "Phenomenology" (editors' title for collection of articles), The Collected Papers, vol. 1, paragraphs 284-572 Eprint

+Peirce, C.S.
+(1903), "The Categories Defended", the third Harvard Lecture: The Harvard Lectures pp. 167–188; the Essential Peirce, vol. 1, pp. 160–178; and partly in the Collected Papers, vol. 5, paragraphs 66-81 and 88-92.

 The Continuity of Peirce's Thought (Vanderbilt Library of American Philosophy) by Kelly A. Parker

 Peirce's Scientific Metaphysics: The Philosophy of Chance, Law, and Evolution (Vanderbilt Library of American Philosophy) by Andrew Reynolds